PolymerTheory/PolymerTheory/README.md

 - 👋 Hi, I’m @PolymerTheory
 - 👀 I’m interested in physics/simulations.
-- 🌱 I’m currently learning a bunch of stuff.
 - 💞️ I’m looking to collaborate on anything that seems interesitng.
 Science good.
 - 📫 How to reach me: polymertheory@gmail.com